het-tanis/prolug-labs/Ansible-Labs/19-Ansible-csv-report/step2/text.md

 When runs, does it show the debug output?
 How do you know?

 Check the output of the report.

+Is it a properly formatted .csv?
+How can you tell?

 ```plain
 ls -l /root/playbooks/reports/*.csv